 San Clemente State Beach

 There’s something different about San Clemente.
 Depending on the time of day, it can get as crowded as other area beaches, and the waves are still hefty.
 But it has a unique, small-town vibe.
 It probably helps that, when looking behind you, instead of seeing the usual beach houses, hotels, bars and restaurants, you see nothing but small, rocky cliffs (or the train rumbling by every 30 minutes or so).

 Spend the day building sandcastles and boogie-boarding.
 At San Clemente, there’s not much more to do than hang out and enjoy the beach.

 Crystal Cove State Park in Laguna Beach

-Not all SoCal beaches are kid-friendly — the waves can get huge and sometimes an interesting cast of characters can invade the sand.
-But Laguna’s Crystal Cove State Park beach, with its usually gentle surf, tide pools, secret coves and over 3 miles of exploration-worthy coastline, is perfect for kids.
-Bonus: you won’t find a better spot to pitch a tent than its Moro campground on a bluff overlooking the Pacific.
-(RV hookup sites are available as well.)
+Not all SoCal beaches are kid-friendly: The waves can become overwhelmingly huge, and sometimes an interesting cast of characters can invade the sand.
+But Laguna’s Crystal Cove State Park beach, with its usually gentle surf, tide pools, secret coves and over three miles of exploration-worthy coastline, is perfect for kids.

 Bonus: You won’t find a better spot to pitch a tent than its Moro campground on a bluff overlooking the Pacific (RV hookup sites are available, as well).